 Most people who undergo eyelid surgery report satisfaction and improved self image.
 Those whose vision was hampered by excess folds of skin often have improvements in the visual field they are able to see.

-A possible complication of eyelid surgery is a temporary inability to close your eyelids completely.
+One possible complication of blepharoplasty is a temporary inability to close your eyelids completely.
 This means that eyes may become abnormally dry.

 Usually this condition resolves after a few weeks or months, during which time you would need remedies such as eye drops, humidifiers and even taping the eyes closed at night to provide lubrication.
 Some surgeons will have you massage your eyelids a couple of weeks after the stitches have been removed, to soften the remaining skin and allow better closure of your eyelids.

 If the condition persists beyond two or three months, an additional procedure might be required to restore enough skin to the eyelid to enable complete closure over the eye.

 Other potential complications of blepharoplasty include: